dell/csm-docs/content/docs/csidriver/features/powerflex.md

 Requirements:
 - Every cluster worker node must be labeled with a zone label.
 - Every PowerFlex system in the driver Secret must be assigned to their own zone.
-- The StorageClass does not contain any reference to the storage system id or storage pool.
+- The StorageClass does not contain any reference to the SystemID or storagepool.
 - Use the CSM Operator to install the PowerFlex CSI driver.
 The CSM Operator will detect if multiple Availability Zones are enabled in the driver Secret and ensure the correct MDMs are configured on each worker node during the SDC installation.

-Currently, helm chart deployment does not support multiple Availability Zones.
+> Note: Helm deployment currently doesn’t support multiple Availability Zones.

 The example manifests below illustrate how to configure two PowerFlex systems, with each system assigned to its own zone.
 Zone labels can have any custom key, but it must be consistent across the StorageClass, Secret, and Node labels.